RockyRx/walter-bot/README.md

 >walter-bot is a  node.js slack bot.
 Big things have small beginnings

+## Features
+1. Post the top 5 HackerNews stories on 'general' chanel
+2. Birthday reminder (to be released)
+3. Random famous quotes - bashed on Mashape (to be released)

 ## Install Getting Started (if you want to try)
 1. Create a new [bot integration](https://my.slack.com/services/new/bot)